 Software solutions that work …or not

-There are other options like using FTP for file transfer or additional FTP alternative data transfer technologies like Signiant but are designed for large organizations with big budgets.
+There are other options, such as using FTP for file transfer or alternative FTP data transfer technologies like Signiant, but these are designed for large organizations with big budgets.
 File sync and share solutions like CentreStack, Dropbox, Box, etc., are available, but are they suitable for M&E?
 Each solution has its own set of limitations.
-One more in the mix, specific to media and entertainment, are VDI style solutions like Teraduci.
-But again, these are expensive solutions using legacy file transfer technology, which break down as file sizes and distances increase.
+One more thing in the mix, specific to media and entertainment, is VDI-style solutions like Teraduci.
+But again, these are expensive solutions using legacy file transfer technology, which breaks down as file sizes and distances increase.

 File collaboration – together forever